 The Houston museum/gallery field trip and the library research will be scheduled and announced ahead of time.
-Tentatively, the field trip is scheduled for Saturday, September 16.
-The field trip counts as class attendance and will later replace one of the weekly regular class meetings decided in advance.
+Tentatively, the field trip is scheduled for Saturday, March 24.
+The field trip counts as class attendance and will replace one of the weekly regular class meetings decided in advance.
 If special circumstances prevent you from attending the group field trip you will have to contact the instructor for details before you go on your own, and submit adequate proof of completing the field trip in order to get credit and be considered present.
-The field trip details will be discussed in class in advance.
+The field trip details will be discussed in class in advance and info will be emailed before the trip.